-The UK is at the forefront of the 'Menopause Movement', recruiting new advocates every day - people who have personally been impacted by menopause and seen the needless disruption it can cause when undiagnosed, ignored, or ineffectively managed.
+We are seeing a 'Menopause Movement', that is recruiting new advocates every day - people who have personally been impacted by menopause and seen the needless disruption it can cause when undiagnosed, ignored, or ineffectively managed.

 This report is a call to action: to brands, to organisations, to communities, and individuals.
 Menopause is just one aspect of women's health that has been ignored for too long.
 In an age of longevity, ensuring people are prepared and equipped for this significant life transition and know how to support those impacted by it, becomes ever important.
 When women thrive, so do communities, relationships, the economy.